DualGuard: Dual-stream Large Language Model Watermarking Defense against Paraphrase and Spoofing Attack: Implementation Details

 \section{Implementation Details}

+We conduct experiments on two language models: OPT-1.3B \cite{zhang2022opt} and Llama-3.1-8B-Instruct \cite{dubey2024llama}.
+We employ OPT-1.3B as the foundational language model in our experiments.
+The encoding model $\mathcal{E}$ used is C-BERT \cite{chanchani-huang-2023-composition}.

-In the watermark mapping model training stage, the watermark mapping model is trained on the STSBenchmark \cite{muennighoff2022mteb}, employing SiEBERT \cite{hartmann2023} as the binary classification detector to divide text into benign and malicious subsets, with the detection threshold set to 0.5.
+In the watermark mapping model training stage, the watermark mapping model is trained on the STSBenchmark \cite{muennighoff2022mteb}, a semantic textual similarity dataset, employing SiEBERT \cite{hartmann2023} as the binary classification detector to divide text into benign and malicious subsets, with the detection threshold set to 0.5.
 The model is optimized using the AdamW optimizer with the learning rate of $2 \times 10^{-4}$.
 The scale factor $\tau$ in the semantic loss is set to 20, the margin parameter $\eta$ in the contrastive loss is set to 0.9, and the corresponding weight $\lambda$ is set to 1.0.
+The watermark mapping model is model-agnostic and can be applied across different LLMs.

 In the watermark injection stage, the threshold $\alpha$ for selecting the watermark head is set to 1.7, the watermark prefix length $\rho$ is set to 1, and the fixed-length window length $k$ is set to 12.
-The scale factor $\gamma$ for watermark logits generation is $1 \times 10^{-3}$, while the watermark weights $\delta$ are set to 0.1 and 0.06 for OPT-1.3B and Llama-3.1-8B-Instruct.
+The scale factor $\gamma$ for watermark logits generation is $1 \times 10^{3}$, while the watermark weights $\delta$ are set to 0.1 and 0.06 for OPT-1.3B and Llama-3.1-8B-Instruct.

 All models and datasets are accessible via HuggingFace, and all experiments are conducted on NVIDIA A100 80GB GPUs.
 Baseline implementations follow the official repositories and the MarkLLM toolkit \cite{pan-etal-2024-markllm}.